 Just because other people are promoting a product doesn’t necessarily mean that you should, too.
-If you don’t know what it is that you’re selling, it makes sense that you’re going to do a lousy job of promoting it.
+If you don’t know what it is that you’re selling, you logically won’t do a great job of promoting it.

-“Hey, buy this product because other people are buying it, so it’s supposed to be good.”
+“Hey, buy this product because other people are buying it, so it must be good.”

 What kind of a recommendation is that?